chfc-cmi/cmr-seg-tl/README.md

 Rscript code/kaggle/kaggle_metadata.r
 ```

+Now you can interactively explore the metadata in this notebook (requires an R kernel): [kaggle_metadata.ipynb](code/kaggle/kaggle_metadata.ipynb)

 ### Creating labels with `ukbb_cardiac` by Bai et al.

 As no ground truth segmentation labels are available we automatically generated them using the network published by Bai et al. (TODO cite).